Found-in-Space/octree/docs/pipeline-stage-01.md

 Stage 01 must produce:

-1. one payload file per shard
+1. one payload file per non-empty shard
-2. one fixed-record index file per shard
+2. one fixed-record index file per non-empty shard
-3. one manifest describing all completed shards
+3. one manifest describing all completed non-empty shards

 The outputs must satisfy all of the following: